 IAIDO & BATTO DO

-From what I have observed of the Tokyo line or Nakamura line of the Toyama-ryu prevalent here in the U.S., learning to cut on the draw is not taught or practiced much.
+From what I have observed of the Tokyo line or Nakamura line of the Toyama-ryu prevalent here in the U.S., learning to cut on the draw is not taught or, if practiced, it is almost non-existent.
 So they don't have many accidents such as described above unless they try to cut on the draw.
 I was taught Iaido till I was Black Belt in the Iaido classes, then introduced to Tokutomi Sensei, who taught the Morinaga style of Toyama-ryu.
-The Iaido I learned translated almost directly to the Morinaga Line drawing kata of Toyama-ryu, so I have not had any trouble with drawing cuts.
+The Iaido I learned translated almost directly to the Morinaga Line drawing kata of Toyama-ryu, so I did not have any trouble with drawing cuts.